In This Article

 If you agree, this could mean they have control over the following:

-“Some companies utilize a third-party provider to interpret your DNA data.
-Unfortunately, this places your information at risk,” explains Dr. Mira.
+Some companies utilize a third-party provider to interpret your DNA data.
+Unfortunately, this places your information at risk.

 For instance, your DNA can be used for scientific research.
-Pharmaceutical companies and academic researchers may also it to develop treatments or study genetic diseases.
+Pharmaceutical companies and academic researchers may also use it to develop treatments or study genetic diseases.

-Law enforcement can obtain your DNA or the DNA of family members, with or without a court order.
+Law enforcement agencies can obtain your DNA or the DNA of family members, with or without a court order.
 The identification and arrest of the Golden State Killer is one example.1

+GINA provides protection by preventing health insurers from discriminating against users based on their health information and using this information as a prerequisite for employment.
 For example, they cannot deny you health coverage, increase your premium, or lay you off on the basis of your DNA results.

 The Future of Privacy Forum (FPF) is also working on protecting consumers.2